codetv-dev/devsquares/RUN-OF-SHOW.md

   - If contestant is correct, mark the square with their X or O using controls
   - If incorrect, mark incorrect using controls
 - Secret Square (if selected)
-  - Remind audience to play along
+  - Remind audience to play along and there's a special prize for this getting this question right
   - Build suspense a bit, but otherwise play the square as usual
   - If contestant is correct, award them a prize
   - If not, take a moment to be bummed for them, then continue the game.